 Further main characteristics for comparing vascular and non-vascular plants include anatomical structures such as leaves, roots, and stems.
 The anatomical structures in non-vascular plants are quite simple and have less complicated cell arrangements.

 The leafy structures differ in both plants, such that the arrangement of cells in the leaves (true sporophyte leaves–that produce spores) of vascular plants is more complicated than nonvascular plants.
 The non-vascular plants have leaf-like structures and are not through leaves but performing photosynthesis with a small number of chlorophyll pigments.
 The photosynthetic products (glucose) are only transported to near cells.
 However, vascular plants can transport their photosynthetic products to faraway cells and tissues.

 Mostly non-vascular plants do not possess roots; instead, they contain rhizoids that act as roots (only providing support to the plant).
 However, the function of roots in vascular plants is to provide support and the absorption of water.
-Therefore, the vascular plants are more firm and are called as land plants.
-On the other hand, the non-vascular plants are found in damp places that do not require roots for soaking up water.
+Therefore, the vascular plants are more firm and are called land plants.
+On the other hand, non-vascular plants are found in damp places that do not require roots for soaking up water.

-The non-vascular plants do not possess true stem as compared to vascular plants.
+The non-vascular plants do not possess true stems as compared to vascular plants.
 The stem of a vascular plant is multilayered, consisting of a layer of vascular tissues (that provide support and transport food and water) is present in the innermost area surrounded by a parenchyma layer.
 Moreover, in woody plants, the outer layer comprises non-living or dead tissues called ‘bark.’

 Reproduction and life cycle